 Supplemental Security Income (SSI) a program administered by the Social Security Administration (SSA) to pay benefits to individuals with limited income and resources who are blind, disabled, or age 65 or older.
 Some people confuse SSI with Social Security Disability Insurance (SSDI).This is because SSI is similar to SSDI in that they both are administered by the SSA, they both pay monthly benefits, and they both use the same medical standards for disabled individuals aged 18 and older.

-Only blind or disabled children can receive SSI in Pennsylvania.
+Only blind or disabled children can receive SSI in Philadelphia.
 The medical standard for children aged 18 and younger uses a separate definition for “disability” under SSI.
 The medical standard is based on the severity of the child’s disability.
-Pennsylvania like most states does provide a supplement to the basic federal amount of SSI monthly benefits.
+Philadelphia like most states does provide a supplement to the basic federal amount of SSI monthly benefits.
 The maximum monthly FBR (Federal Benefit Rate) depends on the recipient’s living arrangements, as does the manner in which the PA portion is paid.

 All states will award SSI to individuals who are blind, disabled, or age 65 or older, provided the value of their owned assets is below $2,000 for an Individual or a Child and $3,000 for a Married Couple.
 Generally, the value of a home, car, and certain other assets is excluded from calculating that value.

 An individual’s SSI & living arrangement depends on who pays for the food and shelter.

 An individual’s living arrangement is another factor used to determine how much SSI an individual is awarded.
 SSI benefits will vary based on whether the individual lives in:

 SSI benefits may be reduced depending on the living arrangements as well.
 If an individual lives with another person and pays less than their fair share of the food and housing costs or if an individual lives in their own home and someone else pays the food, rent, mortgage, electricity, gas, etc., then SSI benefits will be reduced.